Clarence1208/PAMP/cert-deployment/README-UPDATES.md

    - Created a dedicated service and IngressRoute specifically for handling ACME HTTP-01 challenges.
    - This ensures Let's Encrypt can validate domain ownership without modifying existing Ingress resources.

+4. **Fixed duration format**:
+   - Updated certificate duration to use Kubernetes duration format (hours instead of days)
+   - Changed "90d" to "2160h" (90 days in hours)
+   - Changed "30d" to "720h" (30 days in hours)

+5. **Removed www subdomain**:
+   - Removed "www.edulor.fr" from the domain list since it doesn't have a DNS record
+   - The certificate will now only be valid for "edulor.fr"

 ## How to Use with Existing Deployments

 After deploying this chart, the TLS certificates will be generated but not automatically applied to existing services.
 To use the certificates: